-The approximately 5.44-acre project site is located on the south side of West Middlefield Road, between Burgoyne Street and San Pierre Way.
-The site is currently developed with two-story apartment buildings consisting of 116 units. known as the Meadowood Apartments, and is surrounded by residential land uses to the south, east, and west and office buildings and Crittenden Middle School to the north across West Middlefield Road.
+The approximately 5.44-acre project site is located on the south side of West Middlefield Road, between Burgoyne Street and San Pierre Way (see Figure 1).
+The site is currently developed with two-story apartment buildings consisting of 116 units, known as the Meadowood Apartments, and is surrounded by residential land uses to the south, east, and west, and office buildings and Crittenden Middle School to the north across West Middlefield Road.

-Location Map
+Figure 1: Location Map